 The International Ice Sculpture Festival is organised by the city of Jelgava and the institution Kultūra with the support of SIA Ramirent.

 We inform you that visitors of the festival may be filmed and photographed.
-The filmed and photographed material may be broadcasted, reproduced and distributed without limit.
+The filmed and photographed material may be broadcasted, reproduced and distributed.